Skin-on-skin contact is when mothers and babies are put together

 necessary, things like suctioning and vitamin K injections can wait

 until a baby has latched on for the first time.
 Learn more about the importance of breastfeeding immediately after birth.

 Breastfeeding Skin to Skin Benefits

 The importance of skin to skin contact…

-- Baby is usually more content and cries less.
-Baby skin to skin feels safe and can hear mom’s heartbeat…which is familiar to him.
+A baby is usually more content and cries less.
+A baby will feel safe and can hear their mother's heartbeat, which is familiar to them.

-- With skin to skin baby will have a temperature that is more stable
+With skin to skin, the baby is more likely to maintain a stable temperature.

-- Babies heart rates have been found to be more normal in babies who are kept skin to skin.
+Heart rates have been found to be more normal in babies who are kept skin to skin.

-- A skin to skin newborn baby’s blood sugar is regulated.
+A skin to skin newborn baby’s blood sugar is stable.

-- One of the major skin to skin benefits is for premature babies. “skin to skin” contact with preemies can actually reduce the need for extra oxygen intake.
+to skin" contact with preemies can reduce the need for extra

 Want to ask any questions on skin to skin and breastfeeding or have your own newborn skin to skin contact advice?